 “The real difficulty is to overcome how you think about yourself.” – Maya Angelou, poet, and activist.

-Type 2s, when you stop thinking you are unworthy of love or need to do things for others to earn their love, others will take notice and eventually show you the love you deserve.
-Treat yourself the way you want to be treated, instead of always treating others the way you want to be treated.
+Enneagram 2s, when you stop thinking you are unworthy of love or need to do things for others to earn their love, others will take notice and eventually show you the love you deserve.
+Treat yourself the way you want to be treated instead of always treating others the way you want to be treated.
 The Golden Rule is great, but 2s tend to take it too far and neglect to treat themselves well in the process.
 People will generally treat you how you expect to be treated.